LiliaFramework/Lilia/documentation/docs/gettingstarted.md

 5. Upload the module folder to `garrysmod/gamemodes/YOUR_SCHEMA/modules/`
 6. Restart your server

-### Verify Installation

-- Check server console for success messages
-- Test new features in-game
-- Review module documentation for additional setup

-### Module Guidelines

-- Start with a few modules rather than installing everything
-- Read module instructions for any special setup requirements
-- Ensure compatibility with your schema
-- Back up your server before adding modules

 Browse all available modules in the [Modules Section](modules/).

 ---